 Range is a common cause of hesitancy when it comes to switching to an electric car.
 For the vast majority of drivers, long trips over 150 miles are a fairly rare occurrence, with the average journey being only 8.4 miles, so we’d recommend not overthinking range issues!
 Many of our cars have a real world range of well over 200 miles, so don’t be fooled by the misconceptions!

 2. There aren’t enough chargers

 Public charging point availability has drastically increased in recent years. £1.6 billion is set to be invested to expand UK charging networks across the country with 300,000 public chargers available by 2030.
-As part of our subscription, you have free access to over 12,500 charging points and the vast majority of our Community relies solely on the public charging network.
+As part of our subscription, you have access to over 20,000 charging points* and the vast majority of our Community relies solely on the public charging network.
 We understand there’s still a long way to go but there are more options now than ever before.

 3. It takes too long to charge

 With rapid charging capabilities, your car can charge in next to no time.
 For example, our new Fiat 500’s can charge from 20%-80% in just 20 minutes.
 If you’re on a long journey and after a quick stop, rapid charging is the way to go.
 If not, then you can coincide a rest break with your charge… we all need a rest on a long journey!

 4. EVs are worse for the environment than ICE cars